 Starting in late fall of 1996, the buzz began circulating on DeLillo's long novel Underworld.
-This page lists each known report on the book leading up to its publication and beyond.
-Let me know if you see anything new.
+This page lists each known report on the book leading up to its publication and beyond (most recent on top).

 March, 2024: Underworld has been included in The Atlantic's Great American Novels listing - a total of 136 titles first published in the U.S. in the last 100 years.